jaimedantas/N-Queens/README.md

 ![](https://github.com/jaimedantas/N-Queens/blob/master/n-queen_2.png)

-If you wish to know more about this project you can read the [report](https://github.com/jaimedantas/N-Queens/blob/master/full_report.pdf) in Portuguese.
+If you wish to know more about this project, you can read the [report](https://github.com/jaimedantas/N-Queens/blob/master/full_report.pdf) written in Portuguese.